 Copyright: © 2023 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/). reduce the incidence of cancer but also to provide more equally distributed cancer control [4-6].
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).
 Cancer results from a series of genetic and epigenetic changes that disrupt regular cell growth, control, and survival.
 A wide range of intrinsic and extrinsic factors influence these changes.
 Intrinsic factors may include genetic mutations, random errors in DNA replication, immune and inflammatory responses along with other modifiable factors, including aging; external factors may include diet type, smoking/tobacco use, radiation, and infectious organisms [7].